 Private Loans: Can be called Alternative Loans, usually from a private institution like a bank, and have to be paid back.
-Private loans can also be obtained from North Carolina's non-profit lender with lower interest rates and no fees.

-NC Assist: The state's nonprofit for affordable education loans for students with an NC connection.
-Learn more at ncassist.org
+NC Assist: The state's non-profit for affordable education loans for students with an NC connection.
+Learn more at NCAssist.org.